 ‘The London Bridge Trio aren’t afraid to tell it like it is.
 Playing that is as compelling as it is rapt.’
 Gramophone

-The trio originally formed in 2002 as the London Bridge Ensemble and they continue to prioritise strong, composer-led programmes with the option to collaborate with regular guest artists.
+The London Bridge Trio is one of Britain’s leading chamber ensembles, known for their deeply nuanced and searching interpretations.
+The trio originally formed in 2002 as the London Bridge Ensemble and they continue to prioritise strong, composer-led programmes and collaborate with regular guest artists.
 Their name reflects an admiration for English music of the early twentieth century, which forms part of the group’s varied repertoire and is represented by their hugely successful Frank Bridge recordings.

 In 2008 the ensemble founded its own festival, the Winchester Chamber Music Festival, in the hometown of their cellist Kate Gould.
 They now welcome capacity audiences each year in late April/early May and have secured their reputation for stylish programmes involving exceptional international artists.
-In 2017 they were joined by the Gould Trio to celebrate their tenth festival and 2018 sees the Heath Quartet return to Winchester.
-Other guest artists have included the Navarra quartet as well as members of the Elias Quartet and Kungsbacka Trio.
+In 2018 the festival celebrated its tenth anniversary with the world premiere of a new work written for the trio by Colin Matthews, ‘Hidden Agenda’, and the trio were joined by the Heath Quartet for a series of sold-out concerts.
+Guest artists have included the Gould Trio and the Navarra Quartet as well as members of the Elias Quartet and Kungsbacka Trio.

-In Autumn 2015 the London Bridge Trio released a disc of Dvorak Piano Quartets on the Champs Hill label, with guest violist Gary Pomeroy of the Heath Quartet.
+The London Bridge Trio has a strong reputation in the recording field.
+In Autumn 2015 they released a disc of Dvořák Piano Quartets on the Champs Hill label, with guest violist Gary Pomeroy of the Heath Quartet.
 The album received rave reviews in Gramophone, BBC Music Magazine (double five stars) and the Observer.
-The trio has a long association with baritone Ivan Ludlow, enabling the inclusion of Lieder alongside connected chamber works.
-Together they have recorded the Three Songs with Viola by Frank Bridge and La Bonne Chanson by Fauré, as well as various songs with piano.

 ‘These stylish newcomers deserve a place at the top table next to such exalted predecessors as … Benjamin Britten with members of the Amadeus Quartet.’
 Gramophone